ory/hydra/README.md

 It is possible to develop ORY Hydra on Windows, but please be aware that all guides assume a Unix shell like bash or zsh.

-#### Workflows

-##### Install Tools

-When cloning ORY Hydra, run `make deps`.
-It will download several required dependencies.
-If you haven't run the command in a while it's probably a good idea to run it again.

 #### Formatting Code

 You can format all code using `make format`.
 Our CI checks if your code is properly formatted.